nihal111/nihal111.github.io/_posts/2017-08-15-GSoC-wrap-up.markdown

 </div>
 </div>

+### What more to look at?

+There have been a whole lot of videos I've made over the summer.
+You can have a look at them at [my channel](https://www.youtube.com/channel/UCVDrDJDt7sI8A9Ww1FekUMQ).

+I have also written a set of blog posts marking the progress I made through the summers.
+A list of all these can be found under the #GSoC tag [here](http://nihal111.github.io/tags/#GSoC).

+### What's next?

+Although I have checked off most of my primary targets from the proposal.
+There are quite a few things that need work on-
+1. Some of the traps like the Swinging Blade work well only in Single Player.
+This is because the Movement Prediction works quite differently on the server side.
+The `CharacterImpulseEvent` triggers differently even with a little lag.
+2. Traps like the Wipe Out, require the player to move constantly along with the surfboard.
+There have also been instances when a collision is not detected between the player and the surfboard.
+Again something to deal with the Movement Prediction and Physics engine.
+3. On the Gameplay side, I've attempted to make interesting short riddles for the three treasure locations, however they get boring very fast.
+The player might feel it is too much effort to solve a text based riddle.
+It can be difficult to strike the right chord while making riddles and clues that are both short, engaging and require the player to think.
+4. The Portal upon construction does nothing yet.
+Well, it is supposed to take you back to your home planet.
+But I guess we could display a "Game Over" dialog or somehow bring up the Credits screen.

+### Wrapping it up

+Once again, I would like to thank all my mentors.
+My primary mentor, Skylar 'skysom' Sommers, for replying always within a splitsecond (save for the times when he forgets to hit the Send button :P).
+Florian ‘flo’ Köberle, who was my secondary but went out of his way and functioned effectively as my primary.
+I got a lot to learn from flo regarding various aspects about the game.
+It would have been impossible to complete my project without his aid.
+Xavier ‘xtariq’ Tariq, who was also my secondary mentor, helped me whenever I needed him.
+I'd like to specially thank Cervator here.
+Had he not been there that night in October, welcoming me on IRC and helping me set up my codebase, maybe I would have given up, moved on and never have done GSoC in the first place.

 All in all, it has been a thrilling summer.
 By this time I am familiar with a good part of the game's codebase.
 I would love to continue contributing, albeit in different capacities.
 Let's hope real life doesn't get in the way too much.
 Also, GCI is almost here and another storm's coming!

 Here's a snap from one of the many exciting multiplayer play test sessions-